Guinea Pig

 Cavia porcellus

 Wild cavies live in big family groups in grassland areas of Central and South America.
-Guinea pigs in captivity usually get along very well with other guinea pigs and are considered social mammals.
-For this reason it is highly recommended that guinea pig owners keep two more more guinea pigs at a time.
-In fact, in Switzerland it is illegal to have just one guinea pig.
+Guinea pigs in human care usually get along very well with other guinea pigs and are considered social mammals.
+For this reason it is highly recommended that guinea pig owners keep two or more guinea pigs at a time.
+In fact, in Switzerland it is illegal to have just one guinea pig!

-Lindsay Wildlife is home to two guinea pigs: Daisy and Pepper.
-Daisy joined the family in 2020 after her pregnant mom was found abandoned in the woods near Sacramento.
-Pepper, our youngest guinea pig, was adopted by Lindsay from San Francisco Animal Control in 2021 after being found in a box dumped on the city streets.
+Lindsay Wildlife is home to three guinea pigs: Pepper, Ginger, and Clove.
+Pepper was adopted by Lindsay from San Francisco Animal Control in 2021 after being found in a box dumped on the city streets.
+Ginger and Clove are sisters who were adopted from a guinea pig rescue in 2025.
 You’ll find our guinea pig herd in the What’s Wild What’s Not exhibit.